-I’ve previously posted in this blog, and written in my books, about how I use the concept of “gratitude” with students.
+I’ve previously posted in blog, and written in my books, about how I use the concept of “gratitude” with students.
 With Thanksgiving coming up tomorrow, I thought I’d bring those resources together in a short “The Best…” list to make them more easily accessible.

 You might also be interested in My Best Posts On Why It’s Important To Be Positive In Class.